• The Upfit Insider

 If you spec or operate dump trucks, this article is for you.

-Tonnage by truck type
+Tonnage by truck size & type

 Asphalt-specific hauling limits

-Empty vs. loaded weight
+Empty vs. loaded truck weight

 Yardage-to-ton conversions